getFairAI/decentralised-inference/documents/whitepaper.md

 </p>

 <p align="justify">
-While the suggested approach has challenges and risks, such as malware attacks, unpaid services, and the centralization of the gateway, those should be addressed with the proposed incentives to protocol participants and future developments.
+While the suggested approach has challenges and risks, such as malware attacks, unpaid services, and the centralisation of the gateway, those should be addressed with the proposed incentives to protocol participants and future developments.
 We also incorporated Bundlr technology, an Arweave layer 2, for more efficient and cost-effective content bundling.
 </p>